 For heterogeneous replication where data is written into a target database using a native applier, such as MongoDB, the row-based information is written into the database using the native API.
 With MongoDB, for example, data is reformatted into BSON and then applied into MongoDB using the native insert/update/delete API calls.

-row data for all the columns of each table, and metadata on each line that
+the original row data for all the columns of each table, and metadata on each line that

 contain the unique